Saving one of California’s greatest wildflower habitats

 When naturalist John Muir crossed California, he passed through vast fields of wildflowers noting that his feet “would press a hundred flowers at every step.”
 Places like this still exist, and CNPS is working to protect one of California’s last.

-On Dec.
-11, the Los Angeles County Board of Supervisors will decide whether or not to approve a new city of 55,000 people in the far northwestern corner of the county.
-The proposed project is located on Tejon Ranch, which sits at the confluence of five eco-regions.
+Centennial is a proposed new city of 55,000 people in the far northwestern corner of the county.
+The project is located on Tejon Ranch, which sits at the confluence of five eco-regions.
 Here, where coastal habitats meet the Mojave Desert and the Tehachapi Mountains, lies one of California’s most biodiverse landscapes.
 Tejon Ranch is home to 911 native plant taxa.
 That’s 14 percent of California’s native flora of California occurring on just 0.25 percent of the state’s acreage!

 Bad for the environment, bad for people